PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 Why keep the payload length under 256 bytes?

 I had a problem when using a Pimoroni Presto device as Subscriber device, which uses Micropython.
 I discovered that MQTT messages received were cutoff.
-Initially my MQTT Publisher device sent messages with full names of the structure shown above, which made the payload longer than 256 bytes.
+Initially the MQTT Publisher device sent messages with full names of the structure shown above, which made the payload longer than 256 bytes.
 That is why I decided to abbreviate the names.
 I managed to reduce the payload length to less than 256 bytes.
 Since then the MQTT messages sent by the MQTT Publisher device were received complete.

 ```
 In the "doc" section: